AnggaR96s/Reforestation/README.md

-## What did the father tomato say to the baby tomato whilst on a family walk?
-Ketchup.
+## What do birds give out on Halloween?
+Tweets.